 To learn more and to apply for help, visit GenentechPatientFoundation.com.

-To be eligible for free medicine from GATCF, insured patients
+To be eligible for free RITUXAN from the Genentech Patient

 must have exhausted all other forms of patient assistance (including